S3-working-group/s3-practical-guide/docs/all.md

 You can use Driver Mapping to:

--   organize start-ups,
+-   organize start-ups
--   kick-off projects,
+-   kick-off projects
--   tackle major impediments or opportunities,
+-   tackle major impediments or opportunities
 -   implement strategy
--   develop organizational structure to better enable the flow of value.
+-   develop organizational structure to better enable the flow of value

 The outcome of a driver mapping workshop is typically:

 -   a distribution of work, categorized in a number of domains, centered around the needs of stakeholders.
 -   a bespoke organizational structure that brings it all together, including interlinking domains for managing dependencies.
 -   a first draft of prioritized governance and operations backlogs for each identified subdomain.
 -   delegation of influence and the distribution of people to the subdomains through self-selection and nomination.